 John 9: 17-18

-When the parents were interviewed, they could see that their answers might put them under persecution and so they directed their interrogators back to their son.
+When the parents were interviewed, they could see that their answers might put expel them from the synagogue and so they directed their interrogators back to their son.

 In calling back the blind man for questioning, they then tried to defame Christ with authority so that the healed man would agree with them.